NLP-Discourse-SoochowU/DTCP/README.md

 In this project, we publish a new corpus with discourse-level topic chains annotated on the 385 WSJ news articles in RST-DT.
 For details, please refer to our paper: "Longyin Zhang, Xin Tan, Fang Kong and Guodong Zhou. **EDTC: A Corpus for Discourse-Level Topic Chain Parsing**.
 EMNLP2021-Findings."

-Any questions, just send e-mails to zzlynx@outlook.com (Longyin Zhang).
+Any questions, send e-mails to zzlynx@outlook.com (Longyin Zhang).

 #### DTC Corpus
-We annotated the data in a traditional way, that is, reading the paper WSJ news and manually labeling it on the news paper.
+We annotated the data in a traditional way: reading the paper WSJ news and manually labeling it on the news paper.

 ![image](https://github.com/NLP-Discourse-SoochowU/DTCP/blob/main/data/corpus/papers.jpg)

-In this published corpus, we only present the annotation of DTC chains, and we'll provide a more informative version in the future.
+In this published corpus, we only present the annotation of DTC chains, and we will provide a more informative version in the future.

 #### DTC Parser

-1. The python environment is detailed in the txt file "env.txt".
+1. We provide our newest parser in "upd_parser" where we present the codes and the pre-trained DTC parsing model for downstream applications.

+2. Some data is too big, and we failed to upload it to Github, the "data" package can be downloaded at xxx, and the passcode is xxx.
+You need to download the "stanfordcorenlp" by yourself.

-2. Run the following command to train and save your own parser:
+3. Run the following command to train and save your parser:
    ```
        python main.py
    ```
-   For topic chain evaluation:
+   Run the following command to evaluate topic chains:
    ```
-       python eval_chain.py
+       python eval.py
    ```

 <b>-- License</b>